Motoko Kusanagi: Conception and creation

-Motoko is a playable character in Ghost in the Shell (1997) for PlayStation, Ghost in the Shell: Stand Alone Complex (2004) for PlayStation 2, Ghost in the Shell: Stand Alone Complex (2005) for PSP, and Ghost in the Shell: Stand Alone Complex - First Assault Online (2016) for Microsoft Windows.
+In the 2017 Paramount Pictures and DreamWorks Pictures live action Ghost in the Shell film directed by Rupert Sanders, Scarlett Johansson portrays Motoko.

+Kusanagi is bisexual and has sexual relationships with women in the manga, including sex with two women in a threesome in cyberspace.
+The scene of her having sex with two women was not published in the manga, uncut, until 2017, as the scene had been, in prior editions, censored.
+She also kisses a female sex worker in the 2016 live-action movie for the franchise.
+In addition, Kusanagi had an unnamed boyfriend who works for Section One, and they have been dating for seven months, which her co-worker Batou considered "a new record", as shown in the 2026 series and other media.

 Reception

 Motoko Kusanagi was well received by media.
 Motoko ranked 13th in IGN's list of the top anime characters of all time in 2009, commenting that "though she may be cool, professional, and mostly artificial, she's unquestionably human, and following her adventures through Ghost in the Shell was never less than fascinating".
 In 2014, IGN ranked her as the 11th greatest anime character of all time, saying that "Motoko was a stunning example of a strong female character that didn't need to have her feminism make a statement."
 Motoko's female identity and appearance is countered by the autonomous subjectivity, resulting in a "male" cyborg body which cannot menstruate.
 (Note: The English dubbed version changes the line to "Must be a loose wire."
 Orbaugh described this change as "sanitized".)
 The original film depicts Motoko's identity and ontological concerns with the evolution of a being, resulting in full subjectivity, through a new form of reproduction with the Puppet Master.
 (Note: "The juxtaposition, in the first five minutes of the film, of her reference to menstruation with the scenes of her cyborgian replication, immediately underscores the fact that this film's theme is the problematic of reproductive sexuality in a posthuman subject.")
 Austin Corbett commented on the lack of sexualization from her team as freedom from femininity, noting that Motoko is "overtly feminine, and clearly non-female".
 Mania.com her as the 4th most skilled gunslinger in anime citing how strong she is regardless of her several appearances in media.

+Fans of her character, in Western countries, have read the character as a "bisexual icon".
+Gizmodo noted that Kusanagi's goofy traits in the manga have been described by fans as emblematic of her being a "bisexual disaster."